Esha Deol to embrace motherhood for the second time, makes an adorable announcement-See pic

 While she was carrying Radhya, Esha flew to Greece along with hubby Bharat for their babymoon.

-On the work front, Esha was last seen in the her short film Cakewalk in which she essayed the role of a Chef.
+On the work front, Esha was last seen in her short film Cakewalk in which she essayed the role of a Chef.
 In the first look poster of the film, one can see a piece of cake, a small open container of kumkum (sindoor) and the traditional white-and-red bangles (Shakha and Paula) worn by married Bengali women.

-The story will revolves around a married woman who juggles between work and home.
+The story revolves around a married woman who juggles between work and home.

 For the unversed, Esha is a trained classical dancer and performs Bharatanatyam and Odissi.